green manure helps maintain soil fertility

 The characteristics of all crops used for green manure production are as follows:

-E) The roots of the plant will have the ability to penetrate deep into the soil.
-For this reason, the food supply of the subsoil layer rises up as a result of the exploitation of the roots. comes and at the next stage, it accumulates on the soil’s surface along with green manure and will be used for crops.
+• The roots of the plant will have the ability to penetrate deep into the soil.
+For this reason, the subsoil layer’s food supply rises due to the exploitation of the roots.
+It comes, and at the next stage, it accumulates on the soil’s surface along with green manure and will be used for crops.

-F) As far as possible it will be a plant belonging to the leguminous family.
+• As far as possible, it will be a plant belonging to the leguminous family.
 Leguminous plants like cowpea, cowpea, and cowpea are commonly used in our country to prepare green manure.
-As a result, this crop not only adds organic matter to the soil but also adds nitrogen, an essential nutrient for plants.
+As a result, this crop adds organic matter to the soil and nitrogen, an essential nutrient for plants.
 A kind of lump is formed on the roots of such plants.
-It is inhabited by mitotic bacteria and collects nitrogen from the atmosphere.
+Mitotic bacteria inhabit it and collect nitrogen from the atmosphere.
 The nitrogen of the microbial body is later stored in the soil and available for crops.

 How To Preparation and Use?

 It is at this time that the plants are plowed under the soil.
-If the tree grows too tall, it is better to cut it into pieces with a sharp cutter before planting.
+If the tree grows too tall, cutting it into pieces with a sharp cutter before planting is better.
 With the onset of the monsoon, a lot of water accumulates on the ground.
 In that condition, after 10/12 days, if 2/3 cultivation is done, the tree completely rots and merges with the soil.

 Read More: Good Agricultural Practices (GAP) in Fruit and Vegetable Production.